 - Pilot a facilitated community meeting process to facilitate a respectful and informed discussion with neighbors regarding a new development.

 - Create a San Mateo County affordable housing endowment and land trust which could be a redesigned Housing Endowment and Regional Trust of San Mateo County (HEART), funded through significant contributions from the County and all 20 cities, businesses, foundations and city contributions which could include impact fees, boomerang funds and/or other sources.

 - Pursue a revenue measure to provide additional funding for affordable housing or housing and transportation combined.
+Complete.